-Hear from Cordula Robinson, Associate Teaching Professor, speaking at GIS Café about how our master’s degree is keeping up with the changing landscape and fast-growing field of Geospatial Services.
+Hear from Cordula Robinson, Associate Teaching Professor, speaking at GIS Café about how our master’s degree is keeping up with the changing landscape and fast-growing Geospatial field.

 - Online program allows for flexibility and remote learning

 - Hands-on experience working across multiple software environments, including commercial and open-source products, such as ESRI, ENVI, PCI Geomatica, GeoIntelligence, and project management software

 - Option to participate in Co-op Program, Experiential Learning and Capstone Project